 Relaunched in 2019, and reimagined many times since then, the modern remake of the Fendi Baguette—in the same silhouette—features a detachable shoulder strap, top handle, and has been reproduced in 1000s of different variations such as fringe, embroidery, studs, Zucca-embossed leather, sequins, and more.

-Louis Vuitton Croissant Bag: Initially launched in the beginning of 2000 and discontinued in 2006, the original Croissant bag—designed in classic Monogram canvas with gold-plated hardware, leather trim and an adjustable Vachetta looping handle—is quite rare, making it a hot commodity on the resale market.
+Louis Vuitton Croissant Bag: Initially launched in the beginning of 2000 and discontinued in 2006, the original Croissant bag—designed in classic Monogram canvas with gold-plated hardware, leather trim and an adjustable Vachetta looping handle—is quite rare, making it a hot commodity on the secondhand market.
 But today, Croissant bags are all the rage and the Louis Vuitton Croissant bag has been fashionably reimagined to fit perfectly under the arm—and into today’s trends.

 Reimagined by Nicolas Ghesquière for Cruise 2022, the Loop handbag is a half-moon baguette, inspired by the Croissant bag from the House archives.
 It features a body-hugging, compact shape with a shoulder chain, cross-body leather strap, and a front-zip pocket with a LV Circle zip pull.